fluxninja/aperture/docs/content/concepts/agent-group.md

   synchronize fine-grained per label counters.
 These counters are crucial for [rate-limiting](./rate-limiter.md) and for implementing global token buckets used in [quota scheduling](./scheduler/quota-scheduler.md).
-Additionally, all agents within an agent group instantiate the same set of flow control components as defined in the [policies](./advanced/policy.md) running at the controller.
+Additionally, all Agents within an agent group instantiate the same set of flow control components as defined in the [policies](./advanced/policy.md) running at the Controller.
 This ensures consistent behavior and synchronization across the group.